syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ### Groupbutton items

-You can render the built-in groupButton Ribbon item by setting the `type` property to `GroupButton`.
-You can also customize the groupButton item using the `RibbonGroupButtonSettingsModel`, which provides options such as `selection` and `items`.
+You can render the built-in groupbutton Ribbon item by setting the `type` property to `GroupButton`.
+You can also customize the groupbutton item using the `RibbonGroupButtonSettingsModel`, which provides options such as `selection` and `items`.

 #### Items

-You can render the groupButton items by using `items` property.
-You can also customize the groupButton items through `RibbonGroupButtonItemModel`, which provides options such as `content`, `iconCss`, `selected` and more.
+You can render the groupbutton items by using `items` property.
+You can also customize the groupbutton items through `RibbonGroupButtonItemModel`, which provides options such as `content`, `iconCss`, `selected` and more.

 #### Single selection

-You can set the `selection` parameter value as `RibbonGroupButtonSelection.Single` to choose only one item at a time.
+You can set the `selection` property value as `RibbonGroupButtonSelection.Single` to make one selection at a time.
 It automatically deselects the previous choice when a different item is clicked.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}